CESNET/etlog/doc/notes.md

 for all institutions.
 Conversion script used is in `scripts/concurrent_users/inst.pl`.
 Each run of cron job which computes new collection data works with input json data.

+Data are automatically updated by script `scripts/concurrent_users/update_data.sh`.
+The script is run every saturday at 04:30.
+It gets new version of institution.xml, compares it to one locally saved.
+If the files differ new version of input data are created by `scripts/concurrent_users/inst.pl`.
+These input data are used to compute new database data for concurrent\_users collection.
+Newly computed data are 14 days old.
+New revision of data is also saved.

 ##### concurrent\_rev